unitaryfund/mitiq/.github/pull_request_template.md

 <!--
 ⚠️ Your pull request title should be short, detailed, and understandable for all.
 ⚠️ If your pull request fixes an open issue, please link to the issue.

-Ensure you have completed the following before continuing.
-✅ I have read the CONTRIBUTING document.
-✅ I have added tests to cover my changes.
-✅ I updated the documentation, where relevant.
-✅ I used type hints (https://www.python.org/dev/peps/pep-0484/) in function signatures.
-✅ I used Google-style (https://google.github.io/styleguide/pyguide.html#383-functions-and-methods) docstrings for functions.
-✅ I added myself / the copyright holder to the AUTHORS file.
 -->

 <!--